 Candidates are expected to maintain continuous enrollment during the regular academic year.
 If a fully admitted candidate does not enroll in a course for a period of two semesters, the candidate will be moved from active to inactive status.
 After such placement, the candidate must reapply for admission as a degree-seeking candidate.
+Likewise, the candidate must reapply to the Teacher Education Program.
 Candidates will not be permitted to advance to degree candidacy, or apply for a degree during any semester in which they are not officially enrolled.